Villawhatever/devfolio/README.md

 ### GitHub Pages

-If you'd like, you can setup a build pipeline fairly easily that allows you to use GitHub Pages.
+If you"d like, you can setup a build pipeline fairly easily that allows you to use GitHub Pages.
 To find more information, [read this guide](https://www.gatsbyjs.com/docs/how-gatsby-works-with-github-pages/).

 ### Other